void-main/atom-2048/README.md

 - 1.2.1 Fix the fatal [blocking `b` key issue](https://github.com/void-main/atom-2048/issues/3)!
 - 1.2.2 Add advertisement for achievements package
 - 1.2.3 Change to `esc` key for `boss-is-coming` mode as discussed in issue [#3](https://github.com/void-main/atom-2048/issues/3)
+- 2.0.0 Remove some deprecated APIs for new version of atom

+## Known issue
+With new atom, I can't use `document.addEventListener`, but using `atom.views.getView(atom.workspace).addEventListener "keydown"` will not prevent keydown event to atom workspace.
+So, when you play the game with editor view open, you can see the cursor is moving when you press direction keys.

 ## Credits
 Credit goes to the fantastic [2048](https://github.com/gabrielecirulli/2048) game and the [original version 1024](https://play.google.com/store/apps/details?id=com.veewo.a1024).